Frequently Asked Questions.

 This license is for K-12 schools only.
 This license does not permit movies to be used when an admission fee is charged, other than to cover costs.
 In lieu of charging an admission, you may suggest "donations" and/or provide concessions.

-Outdoor showings are not allowed or covered under our movie licensing agreements.
+Outdoor showings are covered under our Annual License agreement as long as the movie event is on school property and not open to the general public.
 In addition, the movies may not be altered, duplicated, digitized or transmitted electronically in any form without specific permission from the copyright owner.

 Are there advertising guidelines?